Start your morning off right with this light and fluffy egg white omelette. It’s super flavorful, low in fat and packed with protein and nutrients.

 Since we are just home chefs over here, there is no need to get fancy and try flipping it with a quick motion of your wrist.
 Instead I like the easier way of using a spatula to flip the egg whites over the filling and then sliding it onto a plate.

-This egg-white omelette is packed with veggies and protein and a meal in itself!
-Here are some ideas though if you want something on the side.
+This egg-white omelette is packed with veggies and protein and is a meal in itself!
+Sometimes I serve this with my easy french toast recipe, it’s all about balance.
+Here are some more ideas though if you want something else on the side.

 More Easy Breakfast RecipesBrowse all